bogdan-kulynych/permutations-paper/main.md

 Conclusion
 ----------

-Plaintext slot rotations via Galois group actions can be used in NTRU-based homomorphic encryption schemes.
+Plaintext slot rotations from Galois group actions, and therefore plaintext slot permutations, can be used in NTRU-based homomorphic encryption schemes.
 This follows from the similarity of algebraic settings of the BGV as described in \cite{GHS12a} and NTRU.

 References